 How to Recognize Unhealthy Patterns in Your Relationship

-Couples often struggle with communication.
+Couples often struggle with communication skills.
 In fact, unhealthy communication patterns can be the root cause of countless relationship problems.
 An inability to communicate in a mature, patient manner can spell out the end of a partnership.

 Maybe you and your partner have been having trouble communicating openly lately, and attempts at honest conversations often end with fighting.
 If you want to change the way you communicate, you need to recognize the patterns that you’re falling into.

 What kinds of communication patterns indicate that a relationship is in trouble?
 And why are these patterns so destructive?
-Here are a few warning signs that you and your partner are falling into unhealthy patterns.
+Here are a few warning signs that you and your partner are falling into unhealthy patterns that cause relationship issues.

 Criticism